 Pasta Primavera

 Okay, people.
 This is a real kitchen-sink kind of deal.
 Pretty much just throw in whatever vegetables you have around and viola: Pasta Primavera!
-Which means, like, Springtime Pasta, which means, like, bright colors and light textures and fresh flavors and baby birds all over the fuckin’ place.
+Which means, like, Springtime Pasta, which means, like, bright colors and light textures and fresh flavors and baby birds all over the damn place.

 I love Spring.
 I love colors and birds and tiny, baby leaves poking out that look like itty-bitty monkey paws all over the trees.
 I also like bluebonnets and longer days and yard-drinking and peach blossoms.
 Spring is the most bad-ass season of them all.
 Hands down.